philipforsberg/wdi-first-project/readme.md

 ### Acknowledgments
   Thanks to my classmates for help and inspiration when I've been stuck and frustrated.
-  Also thanks to all the copyright holders of the various sounds and images I've used for the game!
+  Also thanks/sorry to all the copyright holders of the various sounds and images I've borrowed for the game!